Nickieros/XOD2XPS-decryption/README.md

 According to the DRM ideology, there is neither function in PDFTron library to decrypt whole XOD file nor save decrypted parts into a single file.
 The only way to save document is the print function which can save all page canvases as images on a  virtual PDF/XPS printer without any text inside and without the possibility of text search

 ### Goals
-Decrypt XOD files and download them as XPS files to view any time outside of PDFTron WebView interface
+Decrypt XOD files and download them as XPS files to view any time outside of PDFTron WebView interface.
+Decrypted and saved files should contain graphics and text in the same resolution and location as the original encrypted files and text should be the same, accurate and searchable

 ### Tasks
 - Decrypt XOD files